SelectND/SelectND/README.md

 👋 Hi, I’m @DownCloud
 basicly I'm a random guy who publishes simple code(that he made mostly on his own)

+Current TODO:
+-Make a TODO list manager

-Please note: I'm NOT RESPONISBLE FOR ANY DAMAGE on your device.
+Please note: I'm NOT RESPONISBLE FOR ANY DAMAGE on your device caused by my programs.
 You are responsible for EVERYTHING yourself.